-North Carolina urban legends are spooky, fun, and sometimes downright disturbing.
+North Carolina urban legends are spooky, fun, and sometimes, downright disturbing.
 From the angry ghost of one of the world's most famous pirates to haunted mountains in the countryside, North Carolina is host to a number of fantastically morbid and creepy stories.

 In Bladen County, there's a supposed vampire beast who's done some serious damage throughout the decades.
 The first sighting of the beast was in 1953, when a local woman heard her neighbor's dogs barking and whining.
 When she went out to investigate, she saw a huge feline-like monster flee into the dark.
-Two days later, a local farmer called the police after two of his dogs were found dead, entirely drained of blood.
+Two days later, a local farmer called the police after two of his dogs were found slain, entirely drained of blood.
 Dogs were found exsanguinated all across the county, and sightings of the creature skyrocketed.

-If you leave something there overnight it will disappear entirely or be thrown outside of the circle so the devil has room to dance.
+If you leave something there overnight, it will disappear entirely or be thrown outside of the circle so the devil has room to dance.
 Animals refuse to enter the circle.
 Some have even said they have seen glowing red eyes in its center.

 In the 1870s, farmer George Feller lived with his wife and infant child in McDowell County.
 Farming was a hard life, but it was even harder for Feller because his wife was bedridden with a debilitating illness.
 He was forced to do all the work himself.
 One morning, he came sobbing to the neighbors for help, claiming an intense bout of asthma had left his wife near her end.
 When the neighbors came to Feller's home, they found his wife deceased.
 The town gathered to help the grieving Feller with funeral preparations.